adamya-singh/dynamic-pong/README.md

 ## About the Author

-Adamya Singh - Aspiring software developer with a passion for game development and Python programming.
+Adamya Singh - Software developer with a passion for machine learning and functional programming.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/adamya-singh-0a8746184/).